Zhang Hao (singer): Career

-2022–present: Boys Planet and Zerobaseone
+2022–2026: Boys Planet and debut with Zerobaseone

 On December 29, 2022, Zhang was unveiled as a contestant on Mnet's reality competition show Boys Planet, and the center of G-Group in the performance of Boys Planet theme song "Here I Am", which was broadcast on Mnet's M Countdown.
 The show aired from February 2 to April 20, 2023.
-Zhang was one of eight trainees representing Yuehua Entertainment, and performed NCT 127's "Kick It" for his first star evaluation on the show.
+Zhang was one of eight trainees representing YH Entertainment, and performed NCT 127's "Kick It" for his first star evaluation on the show.

 On April 20, 2023, he placed 1st on Boys Planet with a total of 1,988,154 points, securing his debut as the center of South Korean boy band Zerobaseone (ZB1).
 The group officially debuted under WakeOne Entertainment with the EP Youth in the Shade on July 10, 2023.
 Zhang's solo track "Always" was also included in the EP, credited under the group's name.
 Later, he performed the song solo during the group's first world tour Timeless World and at the 2024 Music Bank Global Festival in Japan.

 Beyond group activities, Zhang showcased his violin skills on multiple occasions.
 On October 21, 2023, Zhang performed g.o.d's "Road" on the violin in Knowing Bros episode 405.
 In the 87th episode of LeeMujin Service released on November 7, 2023, he performed BTS' "Dynamite" and Ive's "Either Way" on the violin in duet with host Lee Mujin on guitar.
 On November 28, 2023, he performed Boys Planet theme song "Here I Am" on the violin during the opening performance of the 2023 MAMA Awards.

 On January 19, 2024, Zhang's first original soundtrack "I Wanna Know" was released for South Korean dating show Exchange 3.
 The song debuted atop the weekly Circle Download Chart in the chart issue dated January 14 to 20 and ranked at number 6 on the monthly Circle Download Chart issue dated January 2024.
 It also topped the iTunes charts of 25 countries and regions, including Spain and Indonesia, which made the song debut at number 1 on iTunes' Worldwide Song Chart.
 Zhang performed the song at M Countdown on February 1.
 Later, the song won the OST Popularity Awards at the 3rd Blue Dragon Series Awards and Zhang was noted as the first ever non-Korean artist to win at the Blue Dragon Series Awards.
 The song remained on the Tencent Music Chart for 37 weeks, becoming its longest-charting K-pop song of 2024 alongside "Fate" by I-dle.
 In August 2025, the song received the Global Netizen Award in the OST category at the 2025 Newsis K-Expo Cultural Awards.